1948 Costa Rican general election

 General elections were held in Costa Rica on 8 February 1948.
-Otilio Ulate Blanco of the National Union Party won the presidential race with 55% of the vote, defeating former president Rafael Ángel Calderón Guardia of the ruling National Republican Party, which had governed since 1932.
-Alleging electoral fraud, Calderón’s supporters in Congress annulled the results, triggering the six-week Costa Rican Civil War later that year.
+Otilio Ulate Blanco of the National Union Party won the presidential race with 55% of the vote, defeating former president Rafael Ángel Calderón Guardia of the governing National Republican Party, which had held the presidency since 1932.
+However, after the National Electoral Tribunal declared Ulate the winner, the Constitutional Congress voted to annul the presidential results while allowing the legislative election to stand.
+The decision provoked a political crisis that culminated in the Costa Rican Civil War.